Dororo (2019 TV series): Themes

-Anime News Network noted that there is the ideas involving the damage of the Onin War as the anime often addressed victims of wars regardless of age and poverty is common in villagers.
-The idea of yokai predated the arrival of Buddhism into Japan, but like how later Japanese Emperors were both high Shinto priests and devoted Buddhist practitioners, belief in yokai and adherence to the buddhas were never mutually exclusive.
-Although Daigo offers his son to the yokais, Buddhism still saves the recently born child from a dark fate with the first episode showing a Boddhisattva Kannon statue losing its head when Hyakkimaru is saved from being eaten.
+Marco Oliveros of Anime News Network highlighted the narrative's engagement with the damage caused by the Ōnin War, noting that the anime frequently addressed war victims regardless of age, with poverty being a common condition among villagers.
+He explained that while belief in yōkai predated the arrival of Buddhism in Japan, the two were never mutually exclusive, much like how Japanese Emperors historically served as both high Shinto priests and devoted Buddhist practitioners.
+Oliveros observed that although Daigo offered his son to the yōkai, Buddhist influence still saved the newborn child from a dark fate, symbolized in the first episode by a Bodhisattva Kannon statue losing its head when Hyakkimaru was saved from being consumed.

-Tor.com compared Hyakkimaru's life with the narratives created by Ursula K. Le Guin in regards to how Daigo uses his body as part of the bargain to obtain prosperity for his land.
-Although Hyakkimaru's quest to recover his body might give chaos back to the world, he is unwilling to be a guinea pig anymore as he expresses his desire to stop living in pain, something that clashes with the comments of other people close to him like Jukai who fears his adoptive son's being devoted to violence or Dororo because he is a victim of war.
-The website further compared the tragic world of Dororo with Le Guin's The Ones Who Walk Away from Omelas.
-Across both stories, the cast of the series express regrets in their choices which led to Hyakkimaru's chaotic life, giving the message that children should also express themselves.
+Kalli Wallace of Tor.com drew parallels between Hyakkimaru's life and the narratives of Ursula K. Le Guin, particularly regarding how Daigo used his son's body as a bargain for his land's prosperity.
+Wallace noted that while Hyakkimaru's quest to reclaim his body potentially returned chaos to the world, he refused to remain a sacrificial figure, expressing a desire to escape a life of pain.
+This stance created conflict with figures like Jukai, who feared his adoptive son's descent into violence, and Dororo, who was himself a war victim.
+Wallace further compared the tragic world of Dororo to Le Guin's The Ones Who Walk Away from Omelas, noting that characters across both stories expressed regret over the choices that led to Hyakkimaru's suffering, conveying a message about the importance of children's self-expression.

-Biggest in Japan considered Hyakkimaru's journey as an inversion from the hero's journey, rather than becoming a stronger person, he instead becomes weaker due to fighting with a more common body, and like other writers, cited his tragic story with Mio and friendship with as one of the series' biggest strengths as they further change the main character's personality.
-Hyakkimaru develops his own identity while fighting across the narrative.
+Richard Eisenbeis of Biggest in Japan analyzed Hyakkimaru's journey as an inversion of the hero's journey; rather than becoming stronger, he grew weaker as he fought with an increasingly human body.
+Eisenbeis cited the protagonist's tragic relationship with Mio and his friendship with Dororo as major narrative strengths that fundamentally altered his personality, allowing Hyakkimaru to develop his own identity through his struggles.